aniliitb10/dash-utils/README.md

 2. Wrap the React library in a reusable Dash component (`GaugeComponent`).
 3. Use Webpack to bundle the component into a file usable in Dash apps.
 4. Use Python/Dash callbacks to dynamically update the component at runtime.

-**Let me know if you need additional help!** This step-by-step solution should let you integrate `react-gauge-component` into your Dash apps in a lightweight and scalable way without cloning anything from Git.